ClaudioPaterniti/translate_subs_gemini/README.md

 > pip install -r requirements.txt
 ```

+Setup an appropriate prompt.txt to guide the translation.
+Gemini settings can be configured in gemini_config.json

 ## How to

 The translate_ass.py script takes a list of file paths or a folder and generate a translated file for each .ass file.

 ```console